Spanish peseta: Andorran peseta

 The Andorran peseta (ADP) (pesseta in Catalan) was pegged at 1:1 to the Spanish peseta.
 Following the outbreak of the Spanish Civil War on 17 July 1936, the Andorran General Council issued Decree No. 112 of 19 December 1936, authorizing the issuance of paper money backed by Spanish banknotes.

+There are two issues of Andorran pesetas, known as the Blue issues and the Brown issues.
+Both issues are dated 19 Desembre 1936 though the Brown issues were not issued until 19 December 1937.
+Both issues were withdrawn from circulation by 31 December 1938 and replaced with Spanish pesetas.
+None of the notes are signed.

+All notes feature the coat of arms of Andorra on the front, along with text in Catalan indicating the value and issuer.
+On the back is the serial number and the issuing Decree in Catalan, in full on the Blue issues and in an abbreviated form on the Brown issues.
+Also on the back of the Brown issues is the coat of arms.

 Replacement by the euro

 The peseta was replaced by the euro on 1 January 1999 on currency exchange boards.
-Euro coins and notes were introduced in January 2002, and on 1 March 2002 the peseta lost its legal tender status in Spain, and also in Andorra.
+Euro coins and notes were introduced on 1 January 2002, and on 1 March 2002 the peseta lost its legal tender status in Spain, and also in Andorra.
 The conversion rate was €1 = Pts 166.386.

 Peseta notes issued since 1939 and coins that were legal tender on 31 December 2001 remained exchangeable at any branch of the Spanish Central Bank until 30 June 2021.
 According to that entity, as of March 2011 pesetas to a value estimated at €1.7 billion had not been converted to euros.